confidential-containers/td-shim/doc/test_in_no_std.md

 ```

 ####  Customize cargo configuration for integration tests

-Symlink file `devtools/rustc-targets/x86_64-custom.json` into the current rust project, so the project will be compiled
-for customized rust target.

 Create a `.cargo/config.toml` file in the current rust project with content

 ```toml